-In this article, we look at how menopause might affect someone’s sex drive, along with what can be done to improve libido.
+In this article, we look at how menopause might affect someone’s sex drive and some ways to enhance libido.

-Menopause can cause physical and emotional changes that impact a woman’s life, including her sex life.
+Menopause is when a female stops having her period permanently, but it affects more than the menstrual cycle.
+Menopause can cause physical and emotional changes that affect a person’s life, including their sex life.

-Each of these effects can impact a woman’s quality of life and relationship with her partner.
+Each of these can affect a person’s quality of life and relationships.

 Libido refers to sexual interest and sexual enjoyment.